ttrung149/turquoise/README.md

 5) Download the fpga-toolchain as a zipped file: https://drive.google.com/file/d/1cnvAypqYposi_YmEpbKnw8qrSvT3U0Ln/view?usp=sharing
 6) Unzip it and move it under the `dist` directory alongside the gtkwave folder.
 7) You're all set!
+8) NOTE: When you try to run the commands, your MacOS system may ask you to verify that the software you are using can be trusted.
+Without confirming this, you will not be able to run the program.
+To enable this, go to Settings -> Security & Privacy and click Allow when prompted.
+You may have to repeat this a few times for each of the following binaries: ghdl, yosys, gtkwave, nextpnr-ice40, icepack, and iceprog.

 ## Running